luxfi/LPs/LP-038-oracle-vm.md

 ## Abstract

-The Oracle VM runs the K-chain (Knowledge chain), a dedicated chain for decentralized oracle data aggregation.
-Registered data providers submit price feeds and external data as K-chain transactions.
+The Oracle VM runs the O-chain (Oracle chain), a dedicated chain for decentralized oracle data aggregation.
+Registered data providers submit price feeds and external data as O-chain transactions.
 The VM aggregates reports using a median-of-medians algorithm, producing canonical price points that are disseminated to all Lux chains via Warp messages.
-The K-chain replaces external oracle dependencies (Chainlink, Pyth) with a native, validator-secured data layer.
+The O-chain replaces external oracle dependencies (Chainlink, Pyth) with a native, validator-secured data layer.

 ## Specification